sarkarsrijon/sarkarsrijon.github.io/_pages/personal.md

 I enjoy each of them but engaged in very few at a time.

 <ul>
-<li>Trekking.
-Mostly through pilgrimages in India, but did two in the States yet, one at Berkeley and one in Atlanta.</li>
+<li>Trekking & Hiking.
+Mostly did pilgrimages in India, and two in the States yet, at Berkeley and Atlanta.</li>
 <li>Films in the form of reflective and introspective storytelling journeys, such as by <a href='https://www.youtube.com/@nataliexlynn'>Natalie Lynn</a> & <a href='https://www.youtube.com/@RyanNgFilms'>Ryan Ng</a>.</li>
 <li>Journaling and my <a href='https://srijonsarkar.substack.com/'>writings</a> </li>
 <li>MMA such as Brazilian Jiu-Jitsu and Muay Thai </li>